 A set of 2 large and 2 small Safe Grabs costs $19.99 + $4.99 P&H for a total of $24.98.
 They are available in three different colors: red, blue, or yellow.
 At the time of this writing, Safe Grabs are not available in stores.

-Safe Grabs Review
+Why We Recommend Safe Grabs

 The idea behind Safe Grabs is quite simple: A round silicone mat that is placed in your microwave to allow for easily handling once food has been cooked.
 To use Safe Grabs, you simply place the mat in your microwave, and then place your dish on top of the mat.
 After cooking your food, you can simply lift from below the Safe Grabs to keep your hands safe from being burned.
 Transferring the mat and dish to the table will allow Safe Grabs to double as a place mat.